kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 # How to Build a Plugin

-To build your own plugin, you'll have to go through a few simple steps.
+To build your own plugin, you'll need to go through a few simple steps, including:

-<br>First, you'll need to import the player library.
-Then, you'll need to write your plugin logic and implement the plugin API methods and properties, and finally, you'll need to register the plugin in the player framework.
+* Importing the player library.
+* Writing your plugin logic and implementing the plugin API methods and properties.
+* Registering the plugin in the player framework.

-In this guide we will go through and elaborate each step with examples of both Plain JavaScript & ES6 ways.
+In this guide we'll go through these steps and elaborate with examples of both Plain JavaScript & ES6.

 ## Table of Contents
   * [Base Plugin API](#base-plugin-api)